NFL Anthem Policy Shows What Little Regard It Has for Its Black Players

 The NFL somehow tried to find "middle ground" on a social issue.
 Commissioner Roger Goodell, without input from the NFL Players Association or reportedly a formal vote from the owners, decided to force players to stand on the field for the national anthem or remain in the locker room.
 Teams and players are subject to fines if they decide to demonstrate, a gesture that Kaepernick started by sitting during the anthem during the 2016 preseason to protest police brutality and racial inequality.

 Later on Wednesday afternoon, Milwaukee police released a 30-minute body camera video of the arrest and tasing of Bucks guard Sterling Brown on January 26.
 The footage shows Brown being confronted by an officer for a parking violation outside of a Walgreens.
 It escalated when the officer called for backup.
-Several other police vehicles pulled up to the scene and eventually brought Brown down to the ground.
+Several other police vehicles pulled up to the scene and police eventually brought Brown down to the ground.
 They tased and arrested him despite his calm demeanor.

 The Bucks had the courage to do what nobody in the NFL has yet to definitively say.
 They condemned not just Brown's encounter but also police brutality as a whole in a statement.